India’s growing interest in meat consumption could “impact all of us” due to environmental and ethical concerns, reports Forbes.

 Additionally, this societal change will largely impact our “ability to feed the planet”.
 Currently, 50% of the world’s grain is fed to livestock, a number that is likely to shift with India’s changing diet.

-However, Forbes notes that these environmental pressures creates the “opportunity for companies that provide the experience of eating meat, without the sustainability challenges”.
+However, Forbes notes that these environmental pressures create the “opportunity for companies that provide the experience of eating meat, without the sustainability challenges”.

 Plant-based alternatives have increasingly spread around the globe, notably through big names like Starbucks, Pizza Hut, and Trader Joes.
 Vegan companies are also thriving, even reaching India itself with the introduction of plant-based mutton.